 I believe passionately that the local church is the hope of the world, and I believe we’ve got the greatest message that’s out there: the message of the Gospel.

-I carry the conviction that the greatest message deserves the greatest marketing, creativity, and storytelling.
+I carry the conviction that the greatest message deserves the greatest church marketing, creativity, and storytelling.

 Marketers spend millions of dollars every single year to tell us that our lives would be better or enhanced with the products, services, or ideas they are selling.